 THE WAY FORWARD

-The progress made during financial year 2017 sees RBR well poised as the major LNG projects planned for Mozambique move closer to development and the proponents start to consider the practicalities of meeting local labour force requirements.
-We have strengthened our in-country team, consolidated our revenue base by securing further business with commercial organisations and significantly improved our facilities and technology.
+The strong progress made by RBR during the past financial year has left it well-placed to supply the major LNG projects planned for Mozambique.
+We have strengthened our team and significantly improved our facilities and technology.